-In the video a man, who is allegedly Hunt, is seen shoving a man and a woman and then later kicking the woman while she was on the ground.
+In the video, Hunt is seen shoving a man and a woman and then later kicking the woman while she was on the ground.

 KC Chiefs Running Back Kareem Hunt Brutalizes and Kicks Woman in Hotel Video https://t.co/p4epheQvJZ— TMZ (@TMZ) November 30, 2018